VioletPeng/csLDA/README.md

 The implementation of the paper:

 **Learning Polylingual Topic Models from Code-Switched Social Media Documents**.
 Nanyun Peng, Yiming Wang and Mark Dredze
 *The Annual Meeting of the Association for Computational Linguistics (ACL)* 2014

-To cite, please use the bibtex:
+If you use the code, please kindly cite the following bibtex:

 @inproceedings{peng2014learning,
   title={Learning Polylingual Topic Models from Code-Switched Social Media Documents.}, author={Peng, Nanyun and Wang, Yiming and Dredze, Mark},